cjmet/AhMediaPlayer/README.md

 ## Current Project Questions
 1. &nbsp; Class: API Authentication and Validation
+1. &nbsp; The Sync / Async Task buried in the middle of the converted Advanced Search inside DataLibrary.
+I need to learn how to comprehend and fix this particular pattern.
 ---
 1. &nbsp; There HAS to be a better way to cause a binding value to update on an event triggering?
     ```